1793 Penny Value Checker: Errors List & No Mint Mark Worth

 The mintage and survival data reveals why 1793 pennies command such high prices.
 The U.S. Mint produced approximately 36,103 Chain cents (AMERI., AMERICA, and Periods combined), 63,353 Wreath cents (Vine and Bars Edge and Lettered Edge), only 11,056 Liberty Cap cents, and an estimated 63,353 that include the extremely rare Strawberry Leaf variety.

 The Vine and Bars Edge type has the highest survival rate at 3.9461%, with approximately 2,500 specimens known.
-Liberty Cap cents show a 4.0702% survival rate with 450 examples.
-Even the most “common” 1793 varieties remain exceptionally rare compared to later dates.
+Liberty Cap cents show a 4.0702% survival rate with 450 examples, though some copper specialists estimate as few as 150 truly choice examples exist in collectible condition.
+Even the most “common” 1793 varieties remain exceptionally rare compared to any later coin series.

 Also Read: 100 Most Valuable Indian Head Penny Coins Worth Money (1859 – 1909)